kingces95/kingjs/descriptor/update/README.md

   - `value`: The value being mapped.
   - `key`: The name of the property being mapped.
 - `thisArg`: The `this` argument to pass to `callback`.
-- `copyOnWrite`: If true, then a copy of `this` will be created on the first write and returned instead of `this`.
 ### Returns
 Returns `this` after mapping properties using the `callback`.

-If `this` is frozen or `copyOnWrite` specified then a copy of `this` will be created on the first write and returned instead of `this`.
+If `this` is frozen then a copy of `this` will be created on the first write and returned instead of `this`.
 ## Install
 With [npm](https://npmjs.org/) installed, run
 ```